CloudRex/Tux/OMG-I-DONT-UNDERSTAND.md

 #### Command Execution Context
 When a command is executed, it will receive the `CommandExecutionContext` object as the first and only argument.
-Take a look at the `CommandExecutionContext` class's properties:
+Take a look at the `CommandExecutionContext` class's constructor:

 ```javascript
 class CommandExecutionContext {